-Carrots contain carotenoid, which have Vitamin A, is good for goiter and thyroid metabolism problem; people with an under-active thyroid often have high cholesterol.
-Individuals suffering from thyroid problems may find that the compounds in ginger, including zinc, magnesium and potassium, along with the root's powerful anti-inflammatory properties have a positive effect on thyroid function.
+Carrots contain carotenoids, which have Vitamin A, is good for goiter and thyroid metabolism problems; people with an under-active thyroid often have high cholesterol.
+Individuals suffering from thyroid problems may find that the compounds in ginger, including zinc, magnesium, and potassium, along with the root's powerful anti-inflammatory properties have a positive effect on thyroid function.

 Total Serving: 3